dstansby/pfsspy/doc/source/index.rst

 .. image:: ../../logo/logo_rectangle.svg

-pfsspy is a python package for carrying out Potential Field Source Surface modelling.
+pfsspy is a python package for carrying out Potential Field Source Surface modelling, a commonly used magnetic field model of the Sun and other stars.
 For more information on the actually PFSS calculation see `this document <https://github.com/antyeates1983/pfss/blob/master/pfss-manual.pdf>`_.

 .. note::